haideryzai/rag-chatbot/README.md

 # RAG Chatbot Project

-A full-stack chatbot using Retrieval-Augmented Generation (RAG) to answer questions based on user-uploaded documents, using free, open-source models.
+A using Retrieval-Augmented Generation (RAG) to answer questions based on user-uploaded documents, using free, open-source models.

 ## Features
 - **Backend**: FastAPI with LangChain, SentenceTransformers, FAISS, and Hugging Face's `facebook/bart-large` model.